Visa policy of Indonesia: Non-ordinary passports

+Indonesia signed visa exemption agreements with Algeria, Eswatini, Gambia, Nepal, Iraq, Rwanda, Somalia and Syria for diplomatic and service passports.
+These agreements are yet to be ratified.

 Transit without a visa

-Passengers transiting through Soekarno-Hatta International Airport for less than 24 hours, or other airports for less than 8 hours, do not require a visa.
-However, those who are switching terminals in Soekarno-Hatta, or those transiting through Ngurah Rai International Airport require a visa unless they are from a visa-exempt jurisdiction.
+Passengers transiting through Soekarno-Hatta International Airport and not changing terminals, or those transiting through Ngurah Rai International Airport and not staying after 2 AM, do not need a transit visa if transiting for up to 8 hours.

-Approval required
+Visa required

 Nationals who wish to obtain a multiple-entry visa, extend their visa (up to a maximum of five extensions) or who are not eligible for either visa-free entry or visa on arrival must apply for a visa in advance at an Indonesian embassy or consulate.

-Nationals of the following 8 countries require prior approval from the Directorate General of Immigration in Jakarta.
+Approval required (Calling visa)

+The Calling Visa applies to nationals of countries considered to have certain vulnerabilities or risks related to ideology, politics, economy, society, culture, security, or immigration.
+Due to these factors, citizens from these countries must obtain special approval from Directorate General of Immigration in Jakarta before applying a visa.
 Besides a visa, they must hold a reference letter issued by the Directorate General of Immigration, as well as the invitation letter used to apply for their Indonesian visa before travelling to Indonesia.
-This policy is called the Indonesian Calling Visa.